Information FOMO: The unhealthy fear of missing out on information. A method for removing misleading data for healthier models: Discussion

 \section{Discussion}

-\textbf{Sample-wise double descent, a traditionally unavoidable phenomenon for fixed datasets, is eliminated in both the MSE and log-PDF errors for both GP and DNN surrogate models.} This Bayesian-inspired approach, ignores data that brings unwarranted instability to the chosen model that otherwise experiences an increase in test/generalization error with increased samples size, an instability which is often unrecoverable.
+\textbf{Slow sample-wise error convergence, or double descent, a traditionally unavoidable phenomenon for fixed datasets, is eliminated in both the MSE and log-PDF errors for both GP and DNN surrogate models.} This Bayesian-inspired approach, ignores data that brings unwarranted instability to the chosen model that otherwise results in an increase in test/generalization error with increased sample size, an instability which is often unrecoverable.
 As most datasets in real-world applications are fixed, removing sample-wise double descent is critically important.
 This method not only substantially reduces the errors in normalized MSE from a median of 20\%, to 1\%, but also the log-PDF error by 4-fold.
-An often unappreciated metric, the log-PDF error appropriately weights high-magnitude, rare phenomena that ML methods struggle to accurately predict \cite{sapsis2021statistics}.
+An often unappreciated metric, the log-PDF error appropriately weights high-magnitude, rare phenomena that ML methods struggle to accurately predict \cite{sapsis2021statistics,pickering2022discovering}.

 \textbf{The approach is model-agnostic and statistically driven, requiring a dynamic interaction between the model and the data.} The statistical metrics used to select data means that regardless of the chosen surrogate model (e.g. DNN, Gaussian process regression, etc.) or parameters (e.g. layers, neurons, training epochs, activation functions, kernels, etc.), the model and the dataset have an opportunity to ``discuss'' the inherent deficiencies of the model and the short comings of the data.
 As only statistics are used to guide the iterative data selection process, the approach only requires that the surrogate model of choice emit a mean and variance prediction.
 Although rigorous predictions of the quantities, such as Gaussian process regression, are clear surrogate model candidates, our work here shows that simple, ensemble DNN provide sufficient predictions for success.